MahsaFarjadnia/kth-lil-supplementary-material/README.md

-# window-operation-models-kth
+# Supplementary Material
+_Last updated: 29 Jan 2026_

-This repository contains supplementary data and coefficient tables related to the paper:
+This repository contains Supplementary Material related to the paper:

-> **"Energy Performance Impacts of Occupant-Driven Window Operation"**
+> **"Assessing the Impact of Occupant Behavior on Residential Building Performance: A Case Study of Window Operation"**
 > Mahsa Farjadnia, Angela Fontan, Marco Molinari, Karl Henrik Johansson
-> _Manuscript submitted for publication, 2025._
+> _Manuscript submitted for publication, 2026._

 ## 📄 Overview

-The repository includes estimated intercepts and coefficients for occupant-driven window-opening and window-closing behavior models.
-These were developed using data from KTH Live-In Lab Apartments 2, 3, and 4 across different time periods (2020–2024).

-The data supports modeling and simulation of occupant behavior in relation to indoor environmental conditions and window usage.
+This supplementary material provides additional information on the experimental dataset, reports the parameters of the selected logistic regression models used in the IDA ICE–MATLAB co-simulation framework, and describes the detailed procedure for setting up IDA ICE–MATLAB co-simulations.
+It is provided to support the transparency and reproducibility of the results presented in the main manuscript.

 ## 📌 Citation